redhat-openstack/openstack-puppet-modules/stdlib/README.markdown

       match  => '^export\ HTTP_PROXY\=',
     }

-In this code example match will look for a line beginning with export followed by HTTP_PROXY and replace it with the value in line.
+In this code example, `match` looks for a line beginning with export followed by HTTP_PROXY and replaces it with the value in line.

 Match Example With `ensure => absent`: